LedgerHQ/ledger-dev-doc/source/userspace/troubleshooting.rst

 stops responding to APDU) could be caused by a number of issues from the SE being isolated due to invalid handling of SEPROXYHAL packets, to a core fault on the device (perhaps due to a misaligned memory access or an attempt to access restricted memory).
-If this occurrs, it is best to attempt to simplify the app and strip away as much code as possible until the problem can be isolated.
+If this occurs, it is best to attempt to simplify the app and strip away as much code as possible until the problem can be isolated.

 Unaligned RAM access